-Through the project design revisions, resulting in the removal of the southern array area, there are 14 historical sites and a significant cultural landscape (HNE 37) within the project boundary that require management under this plan.
+Through the project design revisions, resulting in the removal of the southern array area, there are 15 historical sites including the significant cultural landscape (HNE 37) within the project boundary that require management under this plan.

 The historical sites are shown on Figure 2.1 and Figure 2.2 with the three levels of management shown (active, passive, removal).
-Details for the management of the 14 sites and the significant cultural landscape are presented in Chapter 2 and a summary of the management measures are listed in Table 3.1.
+Details for the management of the 15 sites including the significant cultural landscape are presented in Chapter 2 and a summary of the management measures are listed in Table 3.1.